aiverify-foundation/moonshot/docs/getting_started/quick_install.md

 | git                                        |                |

 ## Install Moonshot
-Run the following commands in a virtual environment of your choice:
+Run the following command in a virtual environment of your choice:

 ```
 $ pip install "aiverify-moonshot[all]"